Jit-nath/Knowledge-Base/README.md

-# Knowledge-Base
+# LNC Knowledge Base
-Knowledge we gathered so far
+built to guide newcomers and learners through the basics and advanced topics of our system.